Shaggy & Scooby-Doo Get a Clue!

 Shaggy & Scooby-Doo Get a Clue! is an American animated comedy television series produced by Warner Bros.
 Animation, as the tenth incarnation of Hanna-Barbera's Scooby-Doo franchise.

 The show debuted on September 23, 2006, and ran for two 13-episode seasons during the Kids' WB Saturday morning block of The CW Television Network, ending on March 15, 2008 with a total of 26 episodes.
-It was the final animated series to involve Hanna-Barbera's co-founder Joseph Barbera before his death in 2006.
-This is the first Scooby-Doo series where Shaggy is not voiced by Casey Kasem, although he was included in the show in a different role.
+It was the final animated series to involve Hanna-Barbera's co-founder Joseph Barbera (who served as the Executive Producer for this show) before his death in December 2006.
+This is the first Scooby-Doo series where Shaggy is not voiced by Casey Kasem (being voiced entirely by Scott Menville), although he was included in the show in a different role.

 Plot

 The premise of the show revolves around the fact that Shaggy Rogers' incredibly rich Uncle Albert Shaggleford disappears and names Shaggy as his sole heir for an inheritance.
 With the help of the inheritance, Shaggy has upgraded the Mystery Machine, giving it the ability to transform itself into a number of other different vehicles, like the "Hotdog Making Machine".

 Dr. Albert Shaggleford had made some enemies before disappearing.
 Among the most dangerous is the archetypal evil genius and technology pirate out to take over the world and or become immortal—Dr. Phineas Phibes (who gets his name from the Vincent Price villain The Abominable Dr. Phibes).
 Phibes recruits other sidekicks and minions to help him with his plans, among them Dr. Trebla.

 It appears that the supposedly late Dr. Shaggleford was, beyond being rich, an inventor in his own right, and his clueless young heir is now in possession of nano technology.
 The top secret nanotech formula has been mixed in with Scooby Snacks, which, when eaten, cause a variety of day-saving side effects.

 Shaggy and Scooby-Doo have a mission: armed with an updated Mystery Machine, a loyal robot servant named Robi, their new riches, and the new and improved Scooby Snacks, they must stop the evil plans of Phineas Phibes and save the world.
 In episode 2, Shaggy upgrades the Mystery Machine from its original form, to a high-tech transforming vehicle.
 However, it usually transforms into machines inappropriate for the tasks at hand (however, in episode 11, it does transform into vehicles appropriate to finish the Polar Bear 3000).
 In their spare time, Shaggy and Scooby are fans of the show Chefs of Steel, and the famous mystery solver Chad Chaddington.